thomasstrassmann/ingredient5/README.md

 * As an admin (employee of ingredient5), i would like to approve comments so that no inappropiate comments are on the site.
 * As an admin (employee of ingredient5), i would like to get an overview of the workshop participants so that everything can be prepared accordingly.

+All user stories are must have stories!

+The admin stories can be broken down even further into tasks:

+* Create a backend form that allows the admin to add new recipes quickly and easily.
+* Implement the ability to approve comments that are initially locked.
+* Create a workshop area in the backend where users are assigned to booked workshops.

 ### User Epic:
 **Introduction:**